 More Hornet 2P Photos

 The NEMO Hornet 2P has a lot of excellent design features and we really like it for solo ultralight adventurers who are 6ft tall or under.
 We love that it has two doors and two vestibules, is very easy to set up, and packs down small.
 We do wish NEMO had included some sort of ventilation in the rainfly and we find that the semi-freestanding design can be a tad limiting in certain types of terrain.
-But overall, we think the Hornet 2P is an excellent choice and it has earned a place on our list of the 10 Best Backpacking Tents.
+But overall, we think the Hornet 2P is an excellent choice and it has earned a place on our lists of the Best Ultralight Tents and Best Backpacking Tents.

 Disclosure: Some of the links on this page are affiliate links, which means we may receive a modest commission if purchases are made through those links.
 This adds no cost to our readers and helps us keep our site up and running.
 Our reputation is our most important asset, which is why we only provide completely honest and unbiased recommendations.